Minnetonka Baseball Association

-- First half payment of the Registration fees of $750 (ages 12 to 15) for the 2021 season will be due within 1 week of rosters being set as a commitment to play travel baseball.
+- First half payment of the Registration fees (ages 12 to 15) for the 2022 season will be due within 1 week of rosters being set as a commitment to play travel baseball.
 If payment is not received within 1 week, the player will be de-registered from the system.
 Fees are collected in advance so coaches can be sure that they have a committed roster (or can make changes as needed) and have the necessary funding for the winter training, tournament registrations, and uniforms.
 All registration and evaluation fees are considered non-refundable.

 - Players that decline their roster placement and do not play with their assigned team will be accessed the full Travel Registation Fees.

 - Any team that uses a paid coaching staff will be assessed a coaching surcharge.